SeaWulf Quick Start Guide

 srun --partition=short-40core --nodes=1 --ntasks=4 --time=1:00:00 --pty bash

-Advanced job configurations and optimization: SLURM Overview
+Advanced job configurations and optimizations: SLURM Overview

 Choosing Resources and Queues